Ammara-Haroon/API-Search-Engine/README.md

 ## Future Direction

 - Advanced search for authors, language etc. can be added.
-- Sorting option based on titles , authors etc. can be added.
+- Sorting option based on titles, authors etc. can be added.

+## Change logs

+### 09/04/2024 - Basic App Structure, styling and API calls setup

+### 11/04/2024 - Added a modal for displaying book information

+### 13/04/2024 - Added media queries and added cross button to remove test in search bar

+### 14/04/2024 - Fixed Pagination

+### 11/05/2024 - Added overaly to modal and added info message and interaction for empty string search

+## Challenges
+-   Adding a flipping page animation and fixing it to rotate along the spine of each book was a challenge as it required understanding transitions and rotations in CSS.